 - Ask how the company handles changes in care needs on short notice or when something happens after the office has closed.

-- Determine if the emergency procedure is acceptable to you, and find out if extra charges are incurred in these instances.
+- Identify how an agency handles special circumstances for emergencies, and find out if extra charges are incurred in extreme instances.

-- Ask how to formally request a new caregiver.
+- Find out how to formally request a new caregiver.